TheDeanLab/navigate/docs/source/intermediate.rst

 write acquisition routines on the fly by chaining existing :doc:`features <user_guide/features>` into lists.
-Please see :ref:`Currently Implemented Features <contributing/feature_container:currently implemented features>` for a complete list of features, or build additional features as a :doc:`plugin <plugin/plugin_home>`.
+Please see :ref:`Currently Implemented Features <contributing/feature_container:currently implemented features>` for a complete list of features.
+Users can build additionals feature within :doc:`plugins <plugin/plugin_home>`.

-In this guide, we will use features to write a routine that scans through an imaging chamber and only takes images where it finds a sample.
+In this guide, we will use existing features to write a routine that scans through an imaging chamber and takes z-stacks only where it finds the sample.

 Suppose there are two positions listed in the :ref:`multiposition table <user_guide/gui_walkthrough:multiposition>`, one containing